BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 For those who don't want to watch it, here is the gist:

-Scattered in the world are 4 glyphs carved in stone.
-Each glyph can be paired with a location of a colossus on the map.
-When connecting the 4 locations, you get a perfect right-angled cross intersecting over a 5th location:
+Scattered throughout the world are 4 glyphs carved in stone, each seemingly linked to one of the 16 colossi on the map.
+When connecting the 4 colossi locations, you get a perfect right-angled cross intersecting over a 5th location:

 {{<figure src="soc-map.png" alt="The lines intersect at 90 degrees over another colossus location. https://www.gamepressure.com/editorials/easter-eggs-and-secrets-discovered-after-years/the-last-secret-of-shadow-of-the-colossus/za3b5#page7" caption="The lines intersect at 90 degrees over another colossus location" caption-position="bottom">}}

-There, you can find a locked door that can't be opened by any known means.
+There, you can find another colossus inside a temple, and more mysteriously: a locked door that can't be opened by any known means.

-This feels intentional, and one could easily believe there must be a way to open this door, and that something interesting must lie right behind it.
+This feels intentional, and you can't help but believe there must be a way to open this door, with something interesting waiting behind it.

-For years, players (the seekers) have searched for ways to open it, without success.
+For years, players (called the seekers) have searched for ways to open it, without success.

 Eventually, someone managed to emulate the game, which let skilled players glitch through walls, get to impossible locations and basically rip the game apart.